Richard-Ott/SynthCal/README.md

-SynthCal is a function for the MatCal radiocarbon package.
+SynthCal and R_simulate are functions for the MatCal radiocarbon package.
-Richard F. Ott, 2020
+Please run the SytnhCalScript to replicate the synthetic data from figure 2, from Ott et, al. 2020 Richard F. Ott, 2020

 # MatCal